For-Chan/Python-Academia/README.md

 Repository will contain a list of Python projects and associated files from my academic coursework in Cyber Operations.
 Scripts posted are only a snapshot in time and hopefully reflects my coding journey through the program.
-Attempting to only share scripts that are "spruced up" to be inclusive of secure coding practices and projects of interesting.
+Attempting to only share scripts of interest that are well commented and display secure coding practices throughout.

 ...but who am I kidding?
 From what I've learned, Python coding is just a buncha accessing 3rd-party libraries...